-(1) The Upper Midwest order, as hereby amended on an interim basis, and all of the terms and conditions thereof, will tend to effectuate the declared policy of the Act;
+(1) The Upper Midwest order, as hereby amended, and all of the terms and conditions thereof, will tend to effectuate the declared policy of the Act;

-- (2) The parity prices of milk, as determined pursuant to Section 2 of the Act, are not reasonable in view of the price of feeds, available supplies of feeds, and other economic conditions which affect market supply and demand for milk in the marketing area, and the minimum prices specified in the order, as hereby amended on an interim basis, are such prices as will reflect the aforesaid factors, insure a sufficient quantity of pure and wholesome milk, and be in the public interest; and - (3) The Upper Midwest order, as hereby amended on an interim basis, regulates the handling of milk in the same manner as, and is applicable only to persons in the respective classes of industrial and commercial activity specified in, a marketing agreement upon which a hearing has been held. - (b) Additional Findings.
-It is necessary in the public interest to make these interim amendments to the Upper Midwest order effective May 1, 2002.
+(2) The parity prices of milk, as determined pursuant to section 2 of the Act, are not reasonable in view of the price of feeds, available supplies of feeds, and other economic conditions which affect market supply and demand for milk in the marketing area, and the minimum prices specified in the order, as hereby amended, are such prices as will reflect the aforesaid factors, insure a sufficient quantity of pure and wholesome milk, and be in the public interest; and

+(3) The Upper Midwest order, as hereby amended, regulates the handling of milk in the same manner as, and is applicable only to persons in the respective classes of industrial and commercial activity specified in, a marketing agreement upon which a hearing has been held.

+(b) Additional Findings.
+It is necessary in the public interest to make these amendments to the Upper Midwest order effective September 1, 2003.
 Any delay beyond that date would tend to disrupt the orderly marketing of milk in the aforesaid marketing area.

-The interim amendments to these orders are known to handlers.
-The final decision containing the proposed amendments to these orders was issued on February 8, 2002.
+The amendments to these orders are known to handlers.
+The final decision containing the proposed amendments to these orders was issued on June 18, 2003.
+These proposed amendments are identical to the amendments in the Interim Final Rule published in the Federal Register on April 22, 2002 (67 FR 19507) regulating the handing of milk in the Upper Midwest marketing area.

-The changes that result from these interim amendments will not require extensive preparation or substantial alteration in the method of operation for handlers.
-In view of the foregoing, it is hereby found and determined that good cause exists for making these interim order amendments effective May 1, 2002.
+The changes that result from these amendments will not require extensive preparation or substantial alteration in the method of operation for handlers.
+In view of the foregoing, it is hereby found and determined that good cause exists for making these order amendments effective September 1, 2003.
 It would be contrary to the public interest to delay the effective date of these amendments for 30 days after their publication in the Federal Register.
 (Sec.
 553(d), Administrative Procedure Act, 5 U.S.C.
 551-559.)

-- (c) Determinations.
-It is hereby determined that: - (1) The refusal or failure of handlers (excluding cooperative associations specified in Sec.
-8c(9) of the Act) of more than 50 percent of the milk, which is marketed within the specified marketing area, to sign a proposed marketing agreement, tends to prevent the effectuation of the declared policy of the Act; - (2) The issuance of this interim order amending the Upper Midwest order is the only practical means pursuant to the declared policy of the Act of advancing the interests of producers as defined in the order as hereby amended; - (3) The issuance of the interim order amending the Upper Midwest order is favored by at least two-thirds of the producers who were engaged in the production of milk for sale in the marketing area.
+(c) Determinations.
+It is hereby determined that:

+(1) The refusal or failure of handlers (excluding cooperative associations specified in Sec.
+8c(9) of the Act) of more than 50 percent of the milk, which is marketed within the specified marketing area, to sign a proposed marketing agreement, tends to prevent the effectuation of the declared policy of the Act;

+(2) The issuance of this order amending the Upper Midwest order is the only practical means pursuant to the declared policy of the Act of advancing the interests of producers as defined in the order(s) as hereby amended;

+(3) The issuance of the order amending the Upper Midwest order is favored by at least two-thirds of the producers who were engaged in the production of milk for sale in the marketing area.

-List of Subjects in 7 CFR Part 1030
+List of Subjects in 7 CFR Parts 1030